afreund415/UdpChat/readMe.txt

     3. <java -cp "./:./json.jar" UdpChat> + (commandline args)

 CommandLine options:
     Note: For local testing, the application can run in both client and server mode at the same time.
-For example, you can run <-s 3000 -c Andreas 127.0.0.1 3000 3001>.
+For example, you can: run <-s 3000 -c Andreas 127.0.0.1 3000 3001>.
     However, the client and server ports must be different.
     Note: Usernames are case insensitive

     -s <port> (Starts/restarts the server)